Psychosocial Energy

 The psychosocial pressures are instinctual forces based in our neurobiology that are always in play.
 With awareness, they can be managed.
 The combination of Willingness-RL7 and Purpose-RL6 can be usefully viewed in these terms.

-The pressures of interest here are selflessness at RL7, and autonomy at RL6.
+The pressures that are of concern here are selflessness at RL7, and autonomy at RL6.

 Selflessness is the pressure to put one's ego and self-interest to one side and participate in a whole that is beyond oneself.

-Autonomy is the pressure for self-authorship, for the freedom to be the source of one's own actions and values.
+Autonomy is the pressure for self-assertion and self-creation, for the freedom to be the source of one's own actions and values.

 These two pressures naturally interact to maximize effectiveness in functioning i.e. ideally Autonomy-RL6 should manifest through Selflessness-RL7.
 Energy is therefore the result of an autonomous identification with a selfless commitment.